razorcorp/timesheet/README.md

 ## Usage
 ```
-timesheet (-r -t [-d] [-m]] [[-h] [-e] [-d]) (-remaining [-history])
+timesheet (-r -t [-d] [-m]] [[-h] [-e] [-d]) ([-remaining] [-history])
   -d string
-        OPTIONAL: The date on which the worklog effort was started in YYYY-MM-DD format.
-Default 2020-03-06
+        Default 2020-05-18.
+The date on which the worklog effort was started in full date (YYYY-MM-DD) or relative date (-N) format. eg: 2006-01-02 or -1.
   -e string
         HELP: Base64 encode the given credentials.
 Format: email:token;domain. e.g. example@example.com:abcThisIsFake;xyz.atlassian.net
   -h    HELP: This tool can be used to log time spent on a specific Jira ticket on a project.
   -history
-        HELP: Print the timesheet of the day
+        HELP: Print the timesheet of the day -d is also available to change the week
   -m string
         OPTIONAL: A comment about the worklog
+  -month
+        HELP: Print timesheet of the current month. -d is also available to change the week
   -r string
         REQUIRED: Jira ticket reference.
 E.g. DDSP-4
   -remaining
-        HELP: Print how many hour can be book for the current day. -history and -d are also available
+        HELP: Print how many hour can be book for the current day. -d is also available
   -t string
         REQUIRED: The time spent as days (#d), hours (#h), or minutes (#m or #).
 E.g. 8h
+  -v    Print application version
   -week
         HELP: Print timesheet of the current week. -d is also available to change the week
 Example:
         timesheet -r DDSP-XXXX -t 8h -m "Jenkins pipeline completed"
         timesheet -r DDSP-XXXX -t 1h -m "Investigated possible solutions" -d 2020-03-05
         timesheet -remaining
         timesheet -remaining -d 2020-03-05
-        timesheet -remaining -history
+        timesheet -history
-        timesheet -remaining -history -d 2020-03-05
+        timesheet -history -d -1
 ```

 ## Requirements